spectre-app/www/content/blog/2018-01-06-algorithm.md

 translate site key bytes into password characters.
 The result is a site password in the form defined by the site template scoped to our site key.
 This password is then used to authenticate the user for his account at this site.

-# Key Scopes
+### Key Scopes

-The Master Password algorithm defines several key scopes.
+The Spectre algorithm defines several key scopes.
 These scopes are used to scope the key generation to a specific purpose.

 Three purposes are defined: